-10.1 A student will be deemed to have withdrawn from the University if they do not return to study or their employed apprenticeship status by the approved end date of the Leave of Absence and have not applied for an extension to it.
-Where applicable formal confirmation of the student's achievement up to the point of deferral will be issued.
+10.1 A student will be deemed to have withdrawn from the University if they do not return to study or their employed apprenticeship status by the approved end date of their Leave of Absence and have not applied for an extension.
+Where applicable, formal confirmation of the student's achievement up to the point of deferral will be issued.
 This may take the form of a transcript, notification of performance or an award.